How To Make Money Off a Class-Action Lawsuit

 Usually, if you are part of a class involved in a class-action lawsuit, you don’t play any role in the suit until it is done.
 You just sit tight until the case goes to trial or settles.

 Once that happens, each class member needs to submit a claim.
-Often, you can submit online or through the mail.
-Information on the exact procedure for submitting a claim will be in the class notice you receive in the mail.
+Information on the exact procedure for submitting a claim might be in the class notice you receive in the mail.
+However, the sheer volume of plaintiffs might make it impossible for attorneys to notify you that a case has been resolved.
+Weisberg Commings, P.C., an employment law firm in Pennsylvania, advises plaintiffs to search the news or class action websites for updates on the case.

 When to Expect Payment